davidaustinm/prefigure/README.md

 ## Installation

+1. Clone this repository.
+2. Install the packages in `requirements.txt`.
+If the installation of `pycairo` fails, you probably need to install an [additional library](https://pycairo.readthedocs.io/en/latest/getting_started.html).
+3. You will also need to install `liblouis` following [these instructions](https://liblouis.io/downloads/).
-PreFigure relies on [MathJax](https://www.mathjax.org/) to create mathematical labels so users need to navigate to the `js` directory of this distribution and execute the bash script `update-sre`.
+4. PreFigure relies on [MathJax](https://www.mathjax.org/) to create mathematical labels so users need to navigate to the `js` directory of this distribution and execute the bash script `update-sre`.

 ## Usage